NNPDF/nnpdf/doc/sphinx/source/vp/dataspecification.rst

 .. seealso:: Why not to use ``data_input: {from_: fitinputcontext}``?

   Taking a key ``from_`` a production rule causes that key to be overwritten in inner namespaces.
-The grouping function, essentially returns a namespace list with each item in the list specifying a different namespace where ``data_input`` is defined as the datasets within that group.
+The grouping function essentially returns a namespace list with each item in the list specifying a different namespace, where ``data_input`` is defined as the datasets within that group.
 If the user specifies ``data_input: {from_: fitinputcontext}`` in the runcard, the inner ``data_input`` for each group will be overwritten and instead each